framaRAMA/framarama/README.md

 In the standard setup both components will run on the same device.
 In this case the configuration and the display of photos will be handled by the this device.

-To be able to adminstrate and manage multiple devices centrally and only display the photos on several other devices, the server can be installed on a single central device and the frontend on the several other devices showing the images.
+To be able to administrate and manage multiple devices centrally and only display the photos on several other devices, the server can be installed on a single central device and the frontend on the several other devices showing the images.